Medical Laboratory Sciences Internet Resources

 Pathmax - is a free links page for pathology.

-Internet Pathology Laboratory for Medical Education - This popular web resource includes over 1900 images along with text, tutorials, laboratory exercises, and examination items for self assessment that demonstrate gross and microscopic pathologic findings associated with human disease conditions.
+Internet Pathology Laboratory for Medical Education - includes 2700+ images along with text, tutorials, laboratory exercises, and 1300+ self-assessment examinations that demonstrate gross and microscopic pathologic findings associated with human disease conditions.

-NIOSH for Health Care Workers - Large list of full-text documents on accident and disease prevention for health care workers.
+NIOSH for Health Care Workers - Long list of full-text documents on accident and disease prevention for healthcare workers.

 Where to Find Material Safety Data Sheets on the Internet - Links to MSDS and much more.